Best AG Football Boots for Kids - Buying Guide

 • Durability to endure the unique challenges of synthetic fields

-In the table below, each boot is rated based on Enhanced Grip, Responsive Cushioning and Durability.
+Use the table below to view and compare the best AG football boots for kids based on Enhanced Grip, Responsive Cushioning and Durability.

 Best Artificial Grass (AG) Football Boots for Kids in Ireland (2026)